 What Truth Sounds Like: RFK, James Baldwin, and Our Unfinished Conversation About Race in America by Michael Eric Dyson.
 This powerful book takes us back to a meeting between Robert Kennedy, James Baldwin, and others in the 1960s, and brings the conversation forward to our bitter racial struggles of the 21st century.

 Stand Out of Our Light: Freedom and Resistance in the Attention Economy by James Williams.
 A short but enlightening read about how technology is designed to capture our attention, and what you can do about it—by a former Google strategist turned Oxford philosopher.

 The Faraway Nearby by Rebecca Solnit.
 I ended the year by returning to one of my favorite authors.
 The first of the two works of Solnit’s I read in December “explores the ways we make our lives out of stories, and how we are connected by empathy, by narrative, by imagination.”

 Call Them by Their True Names: American Crises (and Essays) by Rebecca Solnit.
-I ended the year with yet another powerful collection of essays from one of America’s most insightful writers.
-“Solnit turns her attention to the war at home.
+Yet another powerful collection of essays from one of America’s most insightful writers.
+In Call Them by Their True Names, “Solnit turns her attention to the war at home.
 This is a war, she says, ‘with so many casualties that we should call it by its true name, this war with so many dead by police, by violent ex-husbands and partners and lovers, by people pursuing power and profit at the point of a gun or just shooting first and figuring out who they hit later.’”

 I hope you’ll find one or two things to pique your interest among these wonderful books.
 My 2019 list will begin with Craig Nelson’s 2006 biography of Thomas Paine, who I rank along with Roger Williams as one of the two most intriguing, yet often forgotten and totally misunderstood, founding fathers.